Brymahh/Analysis-of-TMDB-Movie-Dataset/README.md

 #### - From our analysis and visualizations shown in the notebook above, movie durations that are lengthy have higher Returns compared to the other
    #### - I thus recommend that producers factor time in the introductory phase of movie produuction

 #### - From our analysis, movies with 'Romance Genres' have lesser popularity.
-This could be bias from our dataset.
+This could be bias from our dataset; further investigation would need to be performed